 by DeeDee Hughes, Director of Curriculum Development at Oak Meadow

 How many times have you planned your day in your head, only to forget half of what you wanted to do?
-Or maybe, like me, you make lists—leaving notes here and there all over the house—and then lose track of the lists.
+Or maybe, like me, you make lists — leaving notes here and there all over the house — and then lose track of the lists.
 Or maybe you have your list but you lose track of the time.
 For whatever reason, you just simply can’t seem to get it all done.
-That pile of tasks that seemed doable early in the morning looks like an impossible uphill climb by lunch time and morphs into Mt.
-Everest by dinner time.
-Sigh.
-Another day slips by with a vague feeling of incompletion.

 When you add homeschooling to the daily mix, the to-do list just grows longer while the pressure to do it all expands until it fills your little corner of the universe.
 As you juggle science experiments, spelling lists, math practice, research reports, art projects, and all the rest, the responsibility to get it all done can wear you down.
 It’s easy to feel overwhelmed.

 Sometimes even just opening up a curriculum book can feel daunting.
 If you like to have everything organized and planned in advance, it’s exciting to see all your upcoming lessons in one place.
 You might tell yourself, “It’s all right here.
 This is all we have to do!”
 On the other hand, the little voice in your head might panic at the thought of how much work lies ahead: “We have to do all of this??”
 Or perhaps you prefer spontaneity and like to create your own learning path.
 If so, a curriculum book can feel like a big, scary reminder of all you might be forgetting to do while you are off on your spontaneous adventures.

 At some point, most homeschoolers wonder, “How can I get it all done?”

 Let the planner do the remembering